-Jigsaw, the mindful approach, brings together PSHE, emotional literacy, social and employability skills and Relationships, Sex and Health Education in a comprehensive scheme of learning.
-Teaching strategies are varied and are mindful of preferred learning styles and the need for differentiation.
+Jigsaw, the mindful approach, brings together PSHE, emotional literacy, social and employability skills and Relationships and Health Education in a comprehensive scheme of learning.

 Jigsaw is a unique, spiral, progressive and effective scheme of work, aiming to prepare children/young people for life, helping them really know and value who they are and understand how they relate to other in an ever changing world.

 Our curriculum enables children to be aware of and confident in expressing their thoughts and feelings.
 We teach our children the skills to express views, as well as being able to discuss these with others and challenge ideas.
 We show children how to be appreciative of how others are feeling and to have an awareness that others may react differently.
 The curriculum promotes understanding of the diverse nature of our society.
 We teach our children to be resilient and to use strategies to manage anxiety and stress.

 RHE (Relationships & Health Education)

 In RHE, we want children to learn about about the emotional, social and physical aspects of growing up and about healthy relationships.
 Our Jigsaw curriculum supports pupils to form positive beliefs, values and attitudes.
 It also gives pupils essential skills for building positive, enjoyable, respectful and caring friendships and relationships, staying safe both on and offline.

 - Families and people who care for me

 - Respectful relationships

 - Online relationships